 Acorns Pre-school, Christian Malford has a wonderful self-contained garden with an outdoor classroom and is situated adjoining Malford Meadow and within a short walk of a private wooded area to which we have been given access.

 Amanda Wilcox, one of our play leaders, is qualified as a Level 3 Forest School leader and Paula Jenkins is qualified to Level 1 Forest School and currently leads our woodland sessions.
 All our staff are passionate about the importance of free flow play, children learning about boundaries and safety through experience and spending as much time as possible outside.

 Consequently Acorns has a strong focus on outdoor learning.
 The children are able to go outside whenever they want throughout the day where they take part in both child initiated play and adult led activities.
-The garden has fantastic facilities which support so many different types of play – an outdoor classroom that can be used in all weather, water play and a mud kitchen, a spider web to climb on, a safe pond area, a willow wigwam, raised beds, a playhouse, a climbing frame and a paved area which is fantastic for ride-ons.
+The garden has fantastic facilities which support so many different types of play – an outdoor classroom that can be used in all weather, water play and a mud kitchen, a spider web to climb on, raised beds, a playhouse, a climbing frame and a paved area which is fantastic for ride-ons.

 In addition, in the garden, we have many bits and pieces (tunnels, tubes, tyres etc) that the children can access themselves to spark their imagination and create their own play.
 This equipment is based on the loose parts theory, more information can be found on this theory here.